THE HISTORY OF 3D RENDERING IN THE 1990s: Revolutionary decade. Part 3

 Wolfenstein 3D was released for DOS in May, 1992.
 It was a great success with players and gained lots of awards from critics.
 By the end of 1995 it sold over 250,000 copies.
 Wolfenstein 3D established the standart for first-person shooter genre and it is considered one of the best games ever made.

-Suite 666 and Doom5
+Suite 666 and Doom

 Doom was next major project of John Carmack and his team.
 The genre of the game is a first-person shooter, the player assumes the role of a space marine Doomguy, who struggles with demons, emerging from hell.
 Originally the game comprised 3 levels, later the 4th level was added.

-The game was programmed on the NeXT computer6 in the same computer languages as Wolfenstein 3D.The game engine, Doom engine, was developed by John Carmack specially for Doom.
+The game was programmed on the NeXT computer in the same computer languages as Wolfenstein 3D.The game engine, Doom engine, was developed by John Carmack specially for Doom.
 The graphics of the levels and the basic lightning system were optimized and modified, e.g. the colour palette was adjusted to the surfaces directly.
 John Carmack used some advanced technologies such as BSP, and also cheat codes were added, based on the ideas prompted be the fans, anticipating the game.
 Monsters were drawn by Adrian Carmack in his favourite realistic dark style.
 Some models were sculptured in plastic, clay and metal, after that they were photographed and digitized.
 The weapons were designed with the help of children’s toys and even parts of the bodies and footwear of the developers were involved, as the hand of the main hero with the gun was the digitized hand of one of the artists (Kevin Cloud) and some textures were made after Adrian Carmacks snakeskin shoes.
 The atmosphere of the team’s office was closely connected with the atmosphere of the game: it was a dark place with the dentists’s office nearby (imagine the sounds coming from it!).
 They called the place “Suite 666”.

 Doom was released for MS-DOS in 1993 (additional level – in 1995).
 The game became the most popular and influential computer game in mid-1990, and one of the greatest ever made.
 It traiblazed online multiplayer gaming and inspired lots of Doom clones.